raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 ## Introduction

-This chapter will cover the modifications of the structure processing algorithm that increase the json parsing performance.
+This chapter will cover the modifications of the structure processing algorithm that decrease the json parsing time of around 40%.

-It will not cover tricks to optimize _existing_ _steps_ (like using an assembly trick to do the same thing but faster).
-For this kind of details, please refer to the next chapter.
+It will cover all optimizations that can be implemented at the C level, while the next chapter will focus on how we can improve it even more by using tricks reserved for the assembly world.

-Let's first remind two facts.
+Let's start by remembering a few facts.

 First, the json format is not structured in memory (you can't just skip to the next entity by applying a (compile-time or runtime) constant byte offset : you must process the entire file char by char.